Quantifying brain microstructure with diffusion MRI: Theory and parameter estimation: Time-dependent diffusion in neuronal tissue

 \section{Time-dependent diffusion in neuronal tissue}

 \epigraph{Everything should be made as simple as possible, but not simpler}{Albert Einstein}

-\nin The intuition of Sec.~\ref{sec:diff=cg} suggests that the time-dependence of the diffusion coefficient, e.g.\ defined as in Eq.~(\ref{Dinst}), is a hallmark of the mesoscopic structure, and the associated transient time scale can be translated to the corresponding mesoscopic length scale.
-Determining and validating the $\mu$m-level relevant tissue length scales is the ultimate test of our ability to ``quantify microstructure" --- after all, how else would we know that we are indeed sensitive to the {\it micro}structure?
+\nin The intuition of Sec.~\ref{sec:diff=cg} suggests that the time-dependence of the diffusion coefficient defined as either Eq.~(\ref{Dinst}) or Eq.~(\ref{Dcum}), is a hallmark of the mesoscopic structure, and the associated time scale can be translated into the corresponding mesoscopic length scale.
+Identifying $\mu$m-level tissue length scales is the ultimate test of our ability to ``quantify microstructure" --- after all, how else would we know that we are indeed sensitive to the {\it micro}-structure?
+The focus of this Section is on determining tissue properties on such length scales.

-The practical purpose of this Section is to focus on ways to determine such length scales.
-Fundamentally, observation of the time dependent $D(t)$ is significant because it tells that {\it diffusion is non-Gaussian in at least one of the tissue compartments}.
-Indeed, consistent with the overall coare-graining picture, the time-dependent $D(t)$ must necessarily lead to the nonzero kurtosis and the higher-order cumulants \cite{EMT}, arising from the same mesoscopic heterogeneity which has not yet been fully coarse-grained.
-Conversely, if diffusion is Gaussian in all tissue compartments, the overall diffusion coefficient is time-independent \cite{KM}.
+Fundamentally, observation of the time dependent overall $D(t)$ is significant because it tells that {\it diffusion is non-Gaussian in at least one of the tissue compartments}. \new Indeed, at the lowest order ${\cal O}(q^2)$ of the cumulant expansion (\ref{cum}) of the signal $S = \sum f_i S_i$, contributions from non-exchanging tissue compartments $S_i$ add up, such that the total diffusion coefficient is a weighted average: \be D(t) = \sum f_i D_i(t) \,, \quad \sum f_i = 1\,. \ee \keep An overall time-dependent $D(t)$ necessarily means that at least one of $D_i$ depends on $t$.
+In turn, the time-dependent $D_i(t)$ must necessarily lead to a nonzero kurtosis and higher-order cumulants \cite{EMT} in the $i$th compartment, arising from the same mesoscopic heterogeneity which has not yet been fully coarse-grained --- and, hence, may still be possible to quantify.
+Conversely, if diffusion is Gaussian in all tissue compartments, all $D_i=\const$, and the overall diffusion coefficient is time-independent.
+The overall kurtosis is then a nonzero constant just because a sum of Gaussians is not a Gaussian. \footnote{ \new This argument can also be extended onto the regime of slow exchange between compartments, since Eq.~(\ref{D=sumD}) turns out to be valid in that regime in the long-$t$ limit, following the coarse-graining argument \cite{KM} for generalizing the K\"arger model \cite{Karger1985} to media with mesoscopic disorder.
+If the overall $D=\const$ (i.e., the full coarse-graining is achieved in each of the compartments), and the overall kurtosis $K(t)$ still depends on $t$, this $t$-dependence arises due to exchange \cite{DKI,KM}. \keep } \keep

-We begin this Section by reviewing experimental data on the time-dependent diffusion coefficient and kurtosis in brain, and then discuss the two physically distinct regimes of time-dependence, according to the hierarchy of Sec.~\ref{sec:hierarchy}: the short-time regime {\bf (i)} and the long-time regime {\bf (ii)}, leading towards the asymptotically Gaussian diffusion in each non-exchanging tissue compartment, as discussed in the next Section.
+We begin this Section by reviewing experimental data on the time-dependent diffusion coefficient and kurtosis in brain, and then discuss the two physically distinct regimes of time-dependence, according to the hierarchy of Sec.~\ref{sec:hierarchy}: the short-time regime {\bf (i)}, and the long-time regime {\bf (ii)} approaching the asymptotically Gaussian diffusion in each non-exchanging compartment.